vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Git/Git_Intro.md

 #### Cheat Sheet of git-flow toolset
 [This](https://danielkummer.github.io/git-flow-cheatsheet/) cheatsheet seems to be very useful
 #### My take on this
 The git flow branching strategy is very effective branching strategy for the projects.
-If the project under development needs to support the older releases made then the git flow cab be extended with support branches For the support branches i have found useful resource over [Here](https://github.com/petervanderdoes/gitflow-avh/wiki/Reference:-git-flow-support)
+If the project under development needs to support the older releases made then the git flow can be extended with support branches For the support branches i have found useful resource over [Here](https://github.com/petervanderdoes/gitflow-avh/wiki/Reference:-git-flow-support)

 #### Also refer the following branching strategy:
  * **Gitlab:**